princeofdream/picocom/docs/lowerrts.md

 transition to high for a short time.
 This may reset the microcontroller.

-Using the picocom `--lower-rts` command line option, I measured about 50µs-70µs on my Linux machine and 250µs-450µs on my old Macbook Pro running macOS (both tested with an FTDI FT2232H USB-to-Serial adapter).
+Using the ppcom `--lower-rts` command line option, I measured about 50µs-70µs on my Linux machine and 250µs-450µs on my old Macbook Pro running macOS (both tested with an FTDI FT2232H USB-to-Serial adapter).
-But note that there is no hard guarantee for these times; the OS may preempt picocom between the `open()` and the "lower-rts" calls.
+But note that there is no hard guarantee for these times; the OS may preempt ppcom between the `open()` and the "lower-rts" calls.

 If the possibility of a microcontroller-reset is not acceptable, you could guard against it by adding some hardware between the RTS line